The geometry of 2-calibrated manifolds: Introduction and statement of results

-\paragraph*{Acknowledgements.}I wish to express my gratitude to Alberto Ibort for the numerous fruitful conversations that helped to improve many aspects of this work.
-It is also my pleasure to thank Denis Auroux, Fran Presas, Ignacio Sols and Vicente Mu\~noz for their helpful comments, and \'Etienne Ghys for kindly pointing me to very relevant literature on the subject.
-Part of this work was written during stays at the Oxford Mathematical Institute and at the ``L. Tonelli'' Mathematics Department of the University of Pisa; I am grateful for the hospitality I received and the excellent research conditions.
+I wish to express my gratitude to Alberto Ibort for the numerous fruitful conversations that helped to improve many aspects of this work.
+It is also my pleasure to thank Denis Auroux, Vicente Mu\~noz, Fran Presas and Ignacio Sols for their helpful comments, and \'Etienne Ghys for kindly pointing me to very relevant literature on the subject.
+I am also grateful to the referees for their valuable comments and suggestions.